 A few weeks after that first visit, I finally woke up and noticed that the large print section was indeed where I was looking, except it took up a shelf-and-a-half further up.
 (I wondered how someone with low vision would ever find those—I’m 5’9” and had to look up.)
 When I finally opened one up, I was shocked: The font looked barely larger than that found in a child’s chapter book and it didn’t follow most of the ACB guidelines I’d read about and tried to follow.
 In fact, it looked more like a relaxing read for me, and I can read really tiny print.

 So, there you have it.
 Between Worlds is available not only in ebooks and regular print formats, but also in large print that follows the guidelines of the American Council for the Blind.
-Search for “Lori Wolf-Heffner” at your favourite online book retailer, and you should be able to find them in the list of Between Worlds books.
+Search for “Lori Wolf-Heffner” at your favourite online book retailer, and you should be able to find the large print books in the list of Between Worlds books.